-- d.
-None of the benefits provided for in this Article are to be construed as payable as a death benefit. - e.
-No payments under this Section shall be construed to add to the credited service of the retiring member or to the retirement covered compensation of the member. - f.
-Effective as soon as practically possible, the Commonwealth will adopt a tax-qualified Leave Payout Plan.
-All employees who attain age 55 before or during the calendar year they separate from service after adoption of the Leave Payout Plan shall have the leave payouts otherwise payable for accumulated and unused Annual Leave, Personal Leave, Compensatory Leave, Holiday Leave and Sick Leave, up to the maximum allowable by law, deposited in an account in the employee's name, provided however that if the total amount of leave payout is \$5000 or less, this amount shall be paid to the employee in cash.
-Amounts in excess of the maximum allowable amount will be paid to the employee in cash. - Section 8.
+d.
+None of the benefits provided for in this Article are to be construed as payable as a death benefit.

+e.
+No payments under this Section shall be construed to add to the credited service of the retiring member or to the retirement covered compensation of the member.

+f.
+Effective as soon as practically possible, the Commonwealth will adopt a taxqualified Leave Payout Plan.
+All employees who attain age 55 before or during the calendar year they separate from service after adoption of the Leave Payout Plan shall have the leave payouts otherwise payable for accumulated and unused Annual Leave, Compensatory Leave, Holiday Leave and Sick Leave, up to the maximum allowable by law, deposited in an account in the employee's name, provided however that if the total amount of leave payout is \$5000 or less, this amount shall be paid to the employee in cash.
+Amounts in excess of the maximum allowable amount will be paid to the employee in cash.
+Section 8.
 When an employee dies as the result of a work-related accident, the Commonwealth will pay 100% of the employee's unused sick leave unless the surviving spouse or minor children are entitled to benefits under Act 101 of 1976 in which case the Commonwealth will pay 30% of the employee's unused sick leave to 90 days.
-Such payments shall not be made for part days of accumulated sick leave. - Section 9.
-Employees on leave without pay to attend official union conventions or conferences in accordance with Article 17, Leaves for PSEA Service, shall have that time included in regular hours paid for the purpose of earning sick leave entitlement in accordance with Section 1 above. - Section 10. a.
-Employees who have more than one year of service since their most recent date of hire and use no sick leave in an entire leave calendar year shall earn one personal leave day in addition to those earned under Article 13, Sections 1.a., 1.b., and 1.c., which will be available for use in the following leave calendar year.
-Sick bereavement leave used will not be counted; however, all other types of paid sick leave; unpaid sick leave used under Article 9; and paid and unpaid leave used for work-related injuries shall count as sick leave for this section.
-Effective with the beginning of the 2017 leave calendar year and the incorporation of personal leave into annual leave, this subsection shall expire.
-A personal leave day earned in accordance with this subsection based on no sick leave usage in leave calendar year 2016 will be converted to an annual leave day consistent with Article 15, Section 1.g. - b.
-(1) Effective with the beginning of the 2017 leave calendar year, employees who have more than one year of service since their most recent date of hire and who use no sick leave in the first half (first 13 pay periods) of the leave calendar year shall earn one-half day (3.75 or 4.0 hours) of annual leave in addition to those earned under Article 15, Sections 1.c. and 1.d.
+Such payments shall not be made for part days of accumulated sick leave.

+Section 9.
+Employees on leave without pay to attend official union conventions or conferences in accordance with Article 17, Leaves for PSEA Service, shall have that time included in regular hours paid for the purpose of earning sick leave entitlement in accordance with Section 1 above.

+Section 10.
+Employees who have more than one year of service since their most recent date of hire and who use no sick leave in the first half (first 13 pay periods) of the leave calendar year shall earn one-half day (3.75 or 4.0 hours) of annual leave in addition to those earned under Article 15, Sections 1.c. and 1.d.
 Employees who have more than one year of service since their most recent date of hire and use no sick leave in the second half (last 13 pay periods or 14 pay periods depending on the number of pay periods in the leave calendar year) of a leave calendar year shall earn one-half day (3.75 or 4.0 hours) of annual leave in addition to those earned under Article 15, Sections 1.c. and 1.d.
 Leave earned will be available for use in the pay period following the pay period in which it was earned.

-- (2) Sick bereavement leave used will not be counted; however, all other types of paid sick leave; unpaid sick leave used under Article 16; and paid and unpaid leave used for work-related injuries shall count as sick leave for this section. - Section 11.
+Sick bereavement leave used will not be counted; however, all other types of paid sick leave; unpaid sick leave used under Article 16; and paid and unpaid leave used for work-related injuries shall count as sick leave for this section.

+Section 11.
 Permanent employees who have one or more years of service since their last date of hire may anticipate sick leave to which they become entitled during the then current calendar year unless the Employer has reason to believe that the employee has been abusing the leave privilege.
-Permanent employees with less than one year of service since their last date of hire may not anticipate sick leave.
+Permanent employees with less than one year of service since their last date of hire may anticipate up to three (3) days of sick leave to which they become entitled during the then current calendar year.

-An employee may elect to use annual or personal leave prior to anticipating sick leave.
+An employee may elect to use annual leave prior to anticipating sick leave.